nextgis/docs_ngcom/source/translation.rst

 We invite users to contribute to the quality of our translations.
-If you are an expert in any of the listed languages, you can improve the current user interface by yourself.
+If you are an expert in any of the listed or other languages, you can improve the current user interface by yourself.
+As soon as 80% of translated content appears, we add a new language to NGW.

 .. figure:: _static/ngw_translation_3.png